menu

 Setting & Lifestyle

 Oakley is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Oakley’s overall crime rate is lower than average for the country.
+Finally, Oakley’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Demographics

-In terms of college education, Oakley is nearly on par with the US average for all cities of 21.84%: 18.51% of adults 25 and older in Oakley have a bachelor's degree or advanced degree.
+The education level of Oakley citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.51% of adults 25 and older in Oakley have a college degree.

 The per capita income in Oakley in 2022 was $26,285, which is middle income relative to Idaho, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,140 for a family of four.
 However, Oakley contains both very wealthy and poor people as well.